 Who should apply

-The Harvard Global Public Health for Nurse Leaders Certificate program is designed for national chief nurses, midwives, regulators, professional nursing and midwifery association executives, and academic deans and faculty in Africa:
+The Harvard Global Public Health for Nurse Leaders Certificate program is designed for national chief nurses, midwives, regulators, professional nursing and midwifery association executives, and academic deans and faculty in the world:

 - Represent nurses and midwives of their country/region whose work will have impact on millions of people everyday in complex and imperceptible ways.

 - Are aware of the changing public health threats and acknowledge their ability to mitigate health, economic and security risks associate with these situations.